2710 Monitoring Visits and Contacts

 2741 Provider Fraud

-The Texas Health and Human Services Commission (HHSC) endorses the concept that people who provide services are essentially honest and are entitled to the same protection under the law as all other individuals.
-However, when there is an indication of potential fraud, the allegations must be investigated.
+The Texas Health and Human Services Commission (HHSC) endorses the concept that people who provide services are essentially honest and are entitled to the same protection under the law as all other people.
+However, when there is an indication of potential fraud, the allegations must be investigated, and the following must be established:

-Examples of provider fraud include (list is not all-inclusive):
+Examples of provider fraud include:

-• billing for services which were not provided,
+• billing for services which were not provided;

-• provision of services which are not medically necessary,
+• provision of services which are not medically necessary;

-• filing false claims,
+• filing false claims;

-• continuing inappropriate billing after provider education visits,
+• continuing inappropriate billing after provider education visits;

-• billing for services provided by inappropriate persons,
+• billing for services provided by inappropriate persons;

-• practicing without a proper license or obtaining a license under false pretenses,
+• practicing without a proper license or obtaining a license under false pretenses;

-• using improper billing practices, and
+• using improper billing practices; and

 • violating the contract or provider agreement.